draqq67/SimpleXProblem/Readme.md

 ### The Data

-- data taken for 53 volunteers
+- data taken from 53 volunteers enrolled into an event
 - The data taken is from two differents csv that are called:
     - disponibility.csv, for each interval 1 means it can come, 0 means it can't:
     ```